 Living Resurrection: Jesus is Risen ~ Go and tell the world!

 Know someone who is interested in learning more about the Catholic Faith?
 Do you desire the Sacraments of Baptism, Eucharist, or Confirmation?

 Consider joining the RCIA, the process of learning about and becoming Catholic.

-From September until Easter, RCIA sessions take place on Tuesday evenings at 7:30 pm, in the Parish Life Center.
+From September until Easter, RCIA sessions take place on Monday evenings at 7:30 pm, in the Parish Life Center (room 212).
 Please contact RCIA director, Father John Barry, or RCIA coordinator, Joel Whitaker, for the current schedule.

 The Becoming Catholic (RCIA) program includes teachings, Q & A sessions and moving videos as well as discussions on all topics that pertain to Catholic Life.
 If one so chooses, it may lead to becoming a Catholic or completing the rites that form the initiation into Catholic life (Baptism, Confirmation, and Holy Communion offered).
 A team under Fr.
 Barry offers weekly programs of Catholicism information (catechism) and heart conversion.

 ‘Just looking’ persons wanting to understand the Catholic Church are also welcome; we’d be glad if you decide to join us.